 The GWSA created the Vermont Climate Council as the body charged with creating and updating Vermont's Climate Action Plan.
-The Council's focus going forward will be on tracking the plan's progress and updating the Plan as envisioned under the GWSA.
+The Council's focus is currently on tracking the Plan's progress and updating the Plan as envisioned under the GWSA.